Veterans and Asbestos

 - War in Afghanistan (Operation Enduring Freedom)

-Although there is a possibility of secondary exposure to asbestos from airborne fibers, many veterans were exposed through direct contact.
-Those in the Army, Navy, Air Force, Marines and Coast Guard that worked in repair or manufacturing of ships or other motor vehicles are at the highest risk of asbestos exposure.
-The jobs that are at the highest risk for exposure are:
+Although secondary exposure to asbestos is possible, many veterans were exposed through direct contact.
+Army, Navy, Air Force, Marines and Coast Guard veterans who repaired or built ships or motor vehicles were the highest-risk military jobs.